Jeffrey Marsh: Social media

 Marsh's Vines usually feature an affirming or empowering statement delivered directly to the camera, or a song, joke, or dance.
 Their most popular Vine to date, with over 26 million loops, shows Marsh saying, "I can predict the future, and you're going to be ok."
 It is the Vine that Bustle claims "broke Tumblr with its greatness."

-Mashable was the first mainstream media outlet to label Marsh the Internet's "anti-bully."
+Mashable was the first mainstream media outlet to label Marsh the Internet's "anti-bully".
 The Huffington Post has said of Marsh: "In the technological age, the face of activism has evolved along with the way in which we communicate.
 Marsh is part of a generation of LGBTQ activists who, through social media, are changing minds and perceptions in parts of the world where people may not encounter a queer person in their day to day lives."
 Digg described Marsh's overall message as, "Be yourself.
 Be happy with yourself.
 Be more comfortable with your differences — and embrace and enjoy them."

-Marsh is the official social media ambassador and red carpet correspondent for the Gay, Lesbian, and Straight Education Network (GLSEN), working closely with the organization on their #BeYourSelfie campaign.
+Marsh is the official social media ambassador and red carpet correspondent for the Gay, Lesbian & Straight Education Network (GLSEN).
 Marsh interviewed several celebrities, including Zachary Quinto and J.J.
 Abrams, on the red carpet at the 2015 GLSEN Respect Awards.

 Marsh created a vine for GLAAD's #LoveWins campaign (celebrating marriage equality) and helped create the #GotYourBack campaign with the media awareness group's staff.
 Marsh has also worked with The Trevor Project to prevent teen suicide, through their #HeartYourself hashtag campaign.

-Marsh also created the #NoTimeToHate myself and #DontSayThatsSoGay campaigns on Vine to combat homophobia and bring awareness to genderqueer identity.
+Marsh also created the #NoTimeToHate myself and #DontSayThatsSoGay campaigns on Vine to combat homophobia and bring awareness to the gay identity.

 About Vine, Marsh told Digg, "I make Vines as a time machine, I'm making them for my 10-year-old self back in Pennsylvania on the farm.
 Which, as I've come to find out, there are a lot of 10-year-old 'me's' around.
 [My Vines] are a way to bring healing to everybody, including me."
 One of Marsh's Vines was chosen #5 in BuzzFeed's list of the top Vines of 2014.
 It depicts Marsh saying, "Don't forget: you have as much of a right to be here as anyone else."
-Because of their viral popularity, they were awarded the title "Vine's Transgender Superheroine" by Digg.
+Because of their viral popularity, they were awarded the title "Vine's Gay Superheroine" by Digg.

 In 2016, CBS described Marsh as "the internet's most beloved anti-bully."

+Marsh also has a large following on Instagram and TikTok.
+Marsh appeared on both LeAnn Rimes’ and Alyssa Milano’s podcasts.